krasimir/atomus/README.md

 * `npm install`
 * `npm test`

-You may be interested to see how Atomus work with AngularJS.
+You may be interested to see how Atomus works with AngularJS.
 Checkout `03.angular.spec.js` file.

 ## Tips

-* Have in mind that often you have to take about the event triggering.
-For example if you change the value of a input field by setting `.value` property you need to dispatch a `change` event.
+* Have in mind that often you have to take care about the events' triggering.
+For example if you change the value of an input field by setting `.value` property you need to dispatch a `change` event.
 Otherwise you will not get the listeners called.
 * The global scope is accessible via the window object.
-So if you import Angular on the page you need to reference it through `window.Angular` and not just `Angular`.
+So if you import Angular, for example, on the page you need to reference it through `window.Angular` and not just `Angular`.
-* Atomus is based on [JSDOM](https://www.npmjs.org/package/jsdom) is not simulating everything.
-You may not be able to use the History API for example
+* Atomus is based on [JSDOM](https://www.npmjs.org/package/jsdom) which is not simulating everything.
+You may not be able to use the History API for example.

 ## Other resources